anishrao/anishrao.github.io/_pages/projects.md

 **Fair warning: Work in progress!**

 Please ignore most of the content below this paragraph while I get the house in order.
-For a quick glimpse into what actually interests me, check out the [selected publications](/publications/) section instead.
+For a quick glimpse into what actually interests me, check out the **selected publications** section on the main page instead.

 The TL;DR: I am fascinated by self-assembly (especially in non-equilibrium systems), designing sensing protocols, developing principles for efficient catalysis, and more recently, using automation and AI to modernize scientific workflows.